No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal | Federal News Network

 Hubbard Radio Washington DC, LLC.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.

-TCU (13-1), the most unlikely team ever reach the four-team playoff in its nine-year history, has one more game left in its improbable season and it will come against either No. 1 Georgia or No. 4 Ohio State on Jan.
-9 at Sofi Stadium in Inglewood, California.

-Coming off a losing 2021 season and picked to finish seventh in the Big 12 in Sonny Dykes’ first year as coach, the Horned Frogs will try to win the program’s first national championship since 1938.
+Coming off a losing 2021 season and picked to finish seventh in the Big 12 in Sonny Dykes’ first year as coach, the Horned Frogs will now play for the program’s first national championship since 1938.

+“They just played really tough football, hard-nosed football.
+Believed in each other, believed in their teammates, and just found a way to overcome and persevere,” Dykes said.
+“It’s kind of what we’ve done all year.
+We did it tonight.
+That’s who we are.”

+It took the Frogs a month to get ranked this season, and they were doubted almost every step on the way their first playoff appearance.

+“At some point, you just kind of quit listening to what everybody says,” Dykes said.

-Duggan and the Frogs will no doubt be underdogs — again.
+Duggan and the Frogs will inevitably be underdogs in the title game — again.
 That didn’t matter much against Michigan (13-1) as they took it to the big, bad Big Ten champions and turned the Fiesta Bowl into circa-2010, Big 12-style scorefest.

+“We heard all week how they were going to out-physical us,” TCU linebacker Dee Winters said.

 Maybe it was fitting.